Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

-and refer to these numbers as the \emph{upper}, resp. \emph{lower}, \emph{spectral dimension} of $\E^{D/N}$ (or of $\Delta^{D/N}$ or just of $\nu$).
+and refer to these numbers as the \emph{lower} and \emph{upper} \emph{spectral dimension} of $\E^{D/N}$ (or of $\Delta_{\nu}^{D/N}$ or just of $\nu$, resp.).
 If the two values coincide we denote the common value by $s^{D/N}$, and call it the \emph{Dirichlet (respect.
 Neumann) spectral dimension}.
+In general, there exists a constant $C$ such that for all $k\in\N$ we have $\lambda_{k,\nu}^{N}\leq C\lambda_{k,\nu}^{D}$ (see \prettyref{prop:Neumann>Dirichlet}).
+This shows that we always have